eshinhw/my-stock-portfolio/README.md

 Then, you can follow the instructions to start the server.

+For the demo, you must use Chrome Web Browser to get the correct analysis results.

 ## Available Scripts

 In the project directory, you can run: